hirusha-adi/hirusha/docs/study/cie_al/computer_science/paper_4/my_study_notes/chapter_29/notes.md

 - eg:
     - likes(john, mary).
         - read it as john likes mary
-        - john is a object
+        - john is a object / atom
-        - mary is a object
+        - mary is a object / atom
         - likes is the relationship
         - we can call objects as parameters / arguments (what goes inside brackets)
         - make sure to end it with a full stop